GillesZunino/Photon-Azure-CounterPublishers/README.md

 # Configuration
 Before performance counters can be published, Photon needs to be configured to use the plugin.
 The following steps show how to configure the standard LoadBalancing application (Master and GameServer).

-1. Create a new Application Insight resource (see [this page](https://docs.microsoft.com/en-us/azure/azure-monitor/app/create-new-resource) for additional details) and copy the instrumentation key,
+1. Create a new Application Insights resource (see [this page](https://docs.microsoft.com/en-us/azure/azure-monitor/app/create-new-resource) for additional details) and copy the instrumentation key,

 2. Prepare the configuration section.
 The following snippet contains two placeholders which need to be replaced:
       * `{#InstrumentationKey#}` with the Application Insights instrumentation key acquired during step 1,
       * `{#Region#}.{#Cluster#}` with a suitable string to identify the Photon server instance. `{0}` will be replaced with the machine name.

+      The configuration specifies various paramters including the type of the plugin and how frequently to publish metrics:

     ```xml
     <Photon>
       <CounterPublisher